 18. Elias Howe, the inventor of the sewing machine had a dream where cannibals were going to cook him.
 In the dream, their spears had holes at the tip that they raised up and down.
 This inspired him for the breakthrough of the machine, putting a hole at the tip instead of the base.

-19. In ancient Greece, throwing an apple to a woman was considered a marriage proposal.
+19. In ancient Greece, throwing an apple to a woman was surprisingly normal and it meant a marriage proposal.